-This post talks about the first method to export mongodb to PostgreSQL in depth.
+This section talks about the first method to export mongodb to PostgreSQL in depth.
 Additionally, the blog also talks about the limitations of MongoDB ETL.
 Towards the end, the blog discusses a simpler alternative to move data from MongoDB to PostgreSQL.
 Below are the two methods of MongoDB to PostgreSQL migration:

 Copying data from MongoDB to PostgreSQL is usually accomplished using the mongoexport command and COPY command in PostgreSQL.
 Here are the broad steps:

 Let us try to understand this process to migrate data from MongoDB to PostgreSQL with the help of an example.